rsling/seacow/README.md

 Get an account on https://www.webcorpora.org/ to use SeaCOW with COW.

 ## Use

+Also see samples folder for some sample code.

 1. Create a `SeaCOW.Query` object.
 2. Set the relevant attributes, including search string (see below).